robotty/recent-messages/README.md

 # recent-messages

-Twitch IRC bot and web service that serves the last N (currently 500) messages for chat clients to use when they join a channel.
+Twitch IRC bot and web service that serves the last N (by default 500) messages for chat clients to use when they join a channel.

 If you plan to host a modified variant of this service yourself, please remember